RMITLibrary/easy_cite/2022-build/markdown/chicagob.md

 **Important: this is a guide only.** To avoid losing marks:

-- Confirm referencing requirements your lecturer
+- Confirm referencing requirements with your lecturer.

 - Use The Chicago Manual of Style.
 17th ed.
 Chicago: University of Chicago Press, 2017 to clarify referencing rules or if you need more examples.
-This guide is based on the 17th edition of The Chicago Manual of Style.
+This guide is based on This guide is based on the Chicago Manual of Style 17th edition <a href="https://rmit.primo.exlibrisgroup.com/permalink/61RMIT_INST/1adn3cm/alma9921991311601341" target="_blank">The Chicago manual of style.
+17th edition.</a> (opens in a new tab).

 - Additional information on Chicago referencing for students can be found within: A Manual for Writers of Research Papers, Theses, and Dissertations : Chicago Style for Students and Researchers 9th. edition